 With a bit of careful forethought, the holiday season can be fun and safe for everyone, including our beloved animal friends.
 From our Dumb Friends League family to yours, we wish you a warm, happy, and very healthy holiday season!

-Are you interested in giving an animal the GIFT OF HOME for the holidays?
-Until December 31, our three shelters are offering 50% off adoption fees for any adult cat or dog (1 year+).
+Are you interested in giving an animal the GIFT OF HOME for the howl-idays?
+From December 1-31, our three shelters are offering 50% off adoption fees for any adult pet (1 year+).
 Share comfort and joy this year with your new best friend!